 The shoulders are back and over the right leg as it turns.
 Since the hips lead the throw, the upper body is waiting to strike.
 As the legs turn the left arm opens up and stretches high across the chest.

-The right side of the body rotates to complete the throw as the left side of the body braces and acts like the hinge on a door.
-The bracing action, called the block, is critical to accelerate the final phase of the throw.
+The right side of the body rotates to complete the throw as the left side of the body braces and acts as the hinge on a door.
+The bracing action, called the block, is critical to accelerating the final phase of the throw.

 Influences on Discus Distance

 - Attitude angle or angle of tilt at the release

 - Wind direction and velocity

 The discus is an aerodynamic event; wind conditions can affect the flight of the throw.
 The vertical lift and horizontal drag, as well as the type discus thrown, are factors in the distance thrown in the discus.
 To maximize aerodynamic forces, the discus should be released with some upward tilt to the front of the implement.
 The ideal angle of release for the discus throw is between 32-37 degrees.
 Facing the throwing sector, a headwind is ideal, also some crosswind from right to left is helpful for quality discus throwers.
 Although wind conditions and discus throwing is an interesting topic, most throwers should be more concerned with the execution of the technique.